Seattle Lidar#

 We can see that even though we thought dask.delayed would help, in actuality we would be requiring all the processes to be done first and then the conversion would happen on the whole dataset in one go.
 Another approach would be to use dask.map_partitions to do the conversion on each piece of the data.

-Now that we have set up the task graph, we can use df_merc directly to do the computations on the fly.
-However, since this dataset fits in memory on my computer, I will do the computation and keep the output in memory for quick use when plotting.
+Now that we have set up the task graph, we can use ddf directly to do the computations on the fly.
+However, since this dataset fits in memory (~8 GB), we will do the computation and keep the output in memory for quick use when plotting.

 %%time